CAVEconnectome/precomputed_annotation_indices/README.md

 	<img src="./images/pipeline_running_2.png">
 	</p>

 	It can take upwards of an hour for the pipeline to run on larger datasets.
+It should take 5–15 minutes for small datasets.
 Take note of any failures and notify Keith.
 If all capsules end up with green success indictors, and there are no other indications of failure, then the pipeline has completed successfully.

 	<p align="center">
 	<img src="./images/pipeline_run_successfully_completed.png">
 	</p>

 15. Completed runs appear along the right side of the display (toggle ***Reproducibility*** in the upper-right to see this, as needed).
 Familiarize yourself with the file/folder structure of the results.
 They closely mirror the structure that is uploaded to the Google bucket.
 Click the ***pipeline\_config.json*** file to see it displayed.
-Some parts of this file will be similar to your input config file from above, but other parts will be new.

 	<p align="center">
 	<img src="./images/results.png" width="33%">
 	</p>

-	16. In the file find the ***NEUROGLANCER\_URI*** entry.
+16. Some parts of this file will be similar to your input data config file from above, but other parts will be new.
+In the file, find the ***NEUROGLANCER\_URI*** entry.
 It will have the form of `gs://keith-dev/ng_precomputed_annotations_unreleased/<SOME_TIMESTAMP>/`.
 Copy this value.

 	<p align="center">
 	<img src="./images/results_neuroglancer_uri.png">
 	</p>

 17. In a Neuroglancer view, add a new layer.
 In the upper-right corner, select ***Source***, and paste the URI you just copied.
 Neuroglancer will immediately begin using the new three-part index.

 	<p align="center">
 	<img src="./images/neuroglancer.png">
 	</p>

-	18. The admin (Keith) has the option to move unreleased indices to a more public-facing URI (one that doesn't have "unreleased" in it).
+18. The admin (Keith) has the option to move unreleased indices to a more public-facing URI (one that doesn't have "unreleased" in the URI).
 Ask Keith for help with this as needed.

+### Done!

-18. Congratulations on what I'm confident was a flawless and satisfying experience.
+Congratulations on what I'm confident was a flawless and satisfying experience.